schlagelk/oath/README.md

 I will cause no unnecessary harm by creating functionality that already exists or has no purpose.

-I will never take of advantage of the ignorance of those outside of my field regarding complex technical matters.
+I will never take advantage of the ignorance of those outside of my field regarding complex technical matters.

 I will be conscious of the probabilistic risk I may introduce into my systems.